Pseudorandom unitaries are neither real nor sparse nor noise-robust: Pseudoresource

 Finally, we give a short proof that the complex conjugation of states is inefficient.
-This was previously proven using more involved techniques~\cite{yang2014certifying,miyazaki2019complex}: \begin{corollary} There is no efficient quantum algorithm with access to $\mathrm{poly}(n)$ copies of $\ket{\psi}$ that returns the complex conjugate $\ket{\psi^*}$ with non-negligible probability. \end{corollary} This follows by contradiction: When given $t=O(1)$ copies of $\ket{\psi}$ and $\ket{\psi^*}$, one can efficiently test imaginarity by measuring $\vert\braket{\psi}{\psi^*}\vert^2$ via the SWAP test, which contradicts Theorem~\ref{thm:no_test_imag}.
+This was previously proven using more involved techniques~\cite{yang2014certifying,miyazaki2019complex}: \begin{corollary} There is no efficient quantum algorithm with access to $\mathrm{poly}(n)$ copies of $\ket{\psi}$ that returns the complex conjugate $\ket{\psi^*}$ with non-negligible probability. \end{corollary} \revC{One can show this as follows: When given $t$ copies of $\ket{\psi}$ and $\ket{\psi^*}$, one can efficiently test imaginarity $\mathcal{I}(\ket{\psi})$ up to additive accuracy $O(1/\sqrt{t})$ via the SWAP test.
+This scheme can be used as a property tester for imaginarity, i.e. one can test with high probability whether any given state has zero imaginarity or high imaginarity.
+Thus, efficient access to the complex conjugate state contradicts Theorem~\ref{thm:no_test_imag}, implying that $\ket{\psi^*}$ cannot be efficiently prepared from $\ket{\psi}$. }

 \prlsection{Conclusion} We have studied the limits of testing purity, imaginarity and coherence.
 This, in turn, places fundamental limits on the properties of PRSs and PRUs as a function of qubit number $n$.
 Our work builds upon the fundamental and widely acknowledged principle that a pseudorandom object possesses all the efficiently verifiable properties inherent in its random counterpart~\cite{katz2020introduction}.